Meta Dynamic Pricing: Transfer Learning Across Experiments: Problem Formulation

 \paragraph{Classical Formulation:} Consider a seller who offers a single product over a selling horizon of $T$ periods.
 The seller can dynamically adjust the offered price in each period.
 At the beginning of each period $t \in [T]$, the seller observes a random feature vector (capturing exogenous and/or customer-specific features) that is independently and identically distributed from an unknown distribution.
 Upon observing the feature vector, the seller chooses a price for that period.
 The seller then observes the resulting demand, which is a noisy function of both the observed feature vector and the chosen price.
 The seller's revenue in each period is given by the chosen price multiplied by the corresponding realized demand.
 The goal in this setting is to develop a policy $\pi$ that maximizes the seller's cumulative revenue by balancing exploration (learning the demand function) with exploitation (offering the estimated revenue-maximizing price).

 \paragraph{Meta-learning Formulation:} We consider a seller who sequentially offers $N$ related products, each with a selling horizon of $T$ periods.
-For simplicity, a new product is not introduced until the life cycle of the previous product ends.
-We call each product's life cycle an \textit{epoch}, \ie, there are $N$ epochs that last $T$ periods each.
+For simplicity, a new product is not introduced until the life cycle of the previous product ends.\footnote{We model epochs as fully sequential for simplicity; if epochs overlap, we would need to additionally model a customer arrival process for each epoch.
+Our algorithms straightforwardly generalize for overlapping epochs; see remark in \S \ref{ssec:remarks}.} We call each product's life cycle an \textit{epoch}, \ie, there are $N$ epochs that last $T$ periods each.
 Each product (and corresponding epoch) is associated with a different (unknown) demand function, and constitutes a different instance of the classical dynamic pricing problem described above.
 We now formalize the problem.